Boston Medical Center (BMC) Grayken Center for Addiction Training and Technical Assistance (TTA)

 Clinical Statement from BMC Regarding Formulation Change During Pregnancy

-This statement, from Project RESPECT within Boston Medical Center, details the evidence-based practice of using the buprenorphine-naloxone films for pregnant people instead of the buprenorphine monotherapy.
+This statement, from Project RESPECT within Boston Medical Center, details the evidence-based practice of using the buprenorphine-naloxone films for pregnant patients instead of the buprenorphine monotherapy.

 Download file